Kimealabs/toDoOCR/CONTRIBUTING.md

 ToDo & Co TodoList Application is a collaborative project.

-Follow those steps to help and contribute coorectly to this project.
+Follow those steps to help and contribute to this project.

 ## Necessary to contribute
 You should have a minimum experience with :